yguy08/CopyPasteApp-NoDB/README.md

 # Releases
 Release Candidate Apps

-#CopyPastev1.0 - Add text to array and able to copy with 1 click.
-More features to come.
+#CopyPasteApp-NoDB

+For text used often and not frequently changed.